Spider-Geddon

 Spider-Geddon is a 2018 comic book limited series and crossover storyline published by Marvel Comics featuring multiple alternative versions of Spider-Man that had appeared in various media, and his supporting cast.
 In this sequel to Spider-Verse, the Inheritors have found a way out of the decimated world they were imprisoned on and are now determined to take their revenge on the Spider-Army and feed on them once again.
+A sequel, titled End of the Spider-Verse, was released in October 2022.

 Publication history

 The story was first announced with blank teaser posters, with the tagline "Spider-Geddon is nigh".
 It was eventually revealed that the story would feature several alternate versions of Spider-Man and his related characters, like the previous crossover event, Spider-Verse.
 The creative team, writer Christos Gage and artist Jorge Molina, was announced on June 29 in a press release.
 Editor Nick Lowe explained that "Spider-Verse took the multitudes of Spider-Characters and put them all on the same stage and we’ve been playing with it ever since.
 Spider-Geddon straps dynamite to that stage and blows it to smithereens.
 The most dangerous spider-villain ever, Morlun, and his family of Inheritors were trapped in the perfect prison at the end of Spider-Verse.
 But like in any super hero story, there’s always a way out and you won’t believe how these Spider-Eaters get out.
 But they’re out and they want revenge."

 Gage had previously worked for Dan Slott in the Spider-Verse comic, and became the lead writer because Slott was busy writing the Tony Stark: Iron Man and Fantastic Four comic books.
 The publishers also clarified in the New York Comic Con that the lead character would be Miles Morales, and not Peter Parker.